winxuser/pokered/README.md

     - NPCs on the overworld aren't restricted correctly
     - NPCs can treat the bottom row or the rightmost column of a map as offscreen
     - NPC movement delay can be higher than it should be
+    - NPCs can randomly load at the corner of the screen when you first enter an area

 - Upgrades: